 It is generally considered that the H-chondrite parent body eventually formed an insulated "onion-shell" structure with a diameter of 150260 km.
 The asteroid was composed approximately (by volume) of 84%, 10%, and 6% of type 6, type 4/5, and type 3 material, respectively.
 Amelin et al. (2005) employed thermal models to calculate the progressive increase in petrologic types from the core to the surface as follows: from the core outward to a distance of 44.9 km is type 6 material: between 44.9 km and 48.9 km is type 5 material; between 48.9 km and 56.9 km is type 4 material; and from 56.9 km to the surface at 92.5 km is type 3 material.
 Peak temperatures were determined to be 8651000°C, 675865°C, and <675°C for type 6, type 4/5, and type 3 material, respectively.
 The higher petrologic types were excavated at depth by impact, forming craters measuring tens of km wide and reaching depths of 5.611.2 km on their 200 km-diameter model.
 Fission track thermochronometry indicates that type 7 chondrites cooled more slowly at greater depths than did those of lower petrologic types (Trieloff et al., 2003).
 Consequently, type 7 chondrites experienced a longer period of thermal metamorphism within this interior layer, and now they exhibit extensively recrystallized textures that are transitional to an achondrite classification.

 Importantly, a complex cooling history for the higher petrologic type H chondrites (5/6) was suggested from thermometric studies conducted by Ganguly et al. (2012).
 They reconciled data from calculations of two-pyroxene thermometers with the ArAr, PbPb, and HfW closure temperatures of select minerals to determine a cooling history consistent with very rapid cooling between ~800°C and 450°C, followed by a very slow cooling stage, and then another rapid cooling stage.
 By contrast, those H chondrites with lower petrologic types experienced a steady state of very rapid cooling.
 It was proposed that this scenario was more consistent with a collisional disruption and re-accretion of the parent body as opposed to a smoothly transitional "onion shell" model.
-Thermal modeling of the H and L chondrite parent bodies was conducted by Blackburn et al. (2017).
-Based in large part on combined metallographic cooling rates and Pb-phosphate data, they ascertained that both asteroids accreted 2.052.25 m.y. after CAI formation and reached diameters >275 km, forming concentrically zoned "onion shell" structures.
-Thereafter, both asteroids experienced a catastrophic disruption at 60 (±10) m.y. after CAIs and reaccreted into smaller unsorted rubble pile bodies.
+Thermal modeling of the H and L chondrite parent bodies was conducted and reported by Blackburn et al. (2017) and Edwards et al. (2017).
+Based in large part on combined metallographic cooling rates and Pb-phosphate age data, they ascertained that both asteroids accreted 2.052.35 m.y. after CAI formation and reached diameters >275 km forming concentrically zoned "onion shell" structures.
+Thereafter, both asteroids experienced a catastrophic disruption at 60 (±10) m.y. after CAIs (attested by ubiquitous quenching of type 6 material) and reaccreted into smaller unsorted rubble pile bodies.

 The S(IV)-type asteroid 6 Hebe is thought by many to be the probable parent body of the H-type ordinary chondrites and possibly the IIE iron meteorites as well.
 Hebe is a 187-km-diameter asteroid located next to both the v6 and 3:1 resonances providing an efficient and rapid transfer mechanism into Earth-crossing orbit and a significant source of meteorites to Earth.
 It has been estimated that 6 Hebe could contribute ~10% of the meteorite flux to Earth and that it may be the source of one of the major ordinary chondrite groups.
 Models show that by mixing a component of 40% FeNi-metal with 60% H5 chondrite, an exact match to the spectra of 6 Hebe is produced.
 The IIE irons could be created through impact-melting on the metal-rich H-chondrite parent body to produce melt sheets or pods near the surface.
 Read more about the formation of IIE irons on the Miles page.